Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Effective Contraction in the B uchi Excerpt

+The result of the contraction is the belief state ${\support{A_\kb \unionbuchi \gamma(\Globally\Finally p)}}$, whose supporting automaton is also shown in \cref{fig:buchi-contract-basic}.
+The union $\sqcup$ is obtained by simply taking the union of states and transitions.
+This automaton does not support $\Globally \Finally p$, and therefore the contraction is successful.
+The other supported formulae listed in \cref{fig:buchi-support} are still supported (see \cref{ex:support-swim} for a discussion of their meaning). \end{example}

 As BCFs capture all rational contractions within the excerpt, it follows from \Cref{thm:uncomputable} that not all BCFs are computable.
 Note from \cref{def:contractp} that to achieve computability, it suffices to be able to: (i)~decide if $\varphi$ is a tautology, (ii)~decide if $\varphi \in \kb $, (iii)~compute the underlying B\"uchi choice function $\gamma$, and (iv)~compute the intersection of $\kb$ with the support of $\gamma(\varphi)$.
-We already know that conditions~(i) and (ii) are satisfied (\cref{thm:buchi-decide}).
-For condition~(iv), recall that the intersection of the support of two automata is equivalent to the support of their union.
+Conditions~(i) and (ii) can be realised with standard reasoning methods for LTL and B\"uchi automata~\citep{clarke:model-checking}.
+For condition~(iv), we observe above that the intersection of the support of two automata is equivalent to the support of their union.
 As $\gamma$ produces a B\"uchi automaton, and union of B\"uchi automata is computable, condition~(iv) is also satisfied.
 Therefore, condition~(iii) is the only one remaining.
-It turns out that (iii) is a necessary and sufficient condition to characterize all computable contraction functions within the B\"uchi excerpt.
+It turns out that (iii) is a necessary and sufficient condition to characterise all computable contraction functions within the B\"uchi excerpt.

 \begin{theoremrep} Let $\dotmin$ be a rational contraction function on a theory $\kb \in \excBuchi$, such that $\dotmin$ remains in the B\"uchi excerpt.
 The operation ${\dotmin}$ is computable iff ${\dotmin} = {\dotmin[\gamma]}$ for some computable B\"uchi choice function $\gamma$ . \end{theoremrep} \begin{proof} Let $\kb=\support{A}$ for a B\"uchi automaton $A$, and let $\gamma$ be a computable B\"uchi choice function.
 Recall that it is decidable whether a given $\varphi$ is tautological (by deciding equivalence with $\top$), and whether $\varphi \in \kb$ (\cref{thm:buchi-decide}).
 Further, if $\varphi$ is neither tautological nor absent from $\kb$, we have $\kb\dotmin\varphi = \support{A \unionbuchi \gamma(\varphi)}$, and there exists an effective construction for the union operator $\unionbuchi$.
 It is then easy to see from \cref{def:contractp} that the BCF $\dotmin[\gamma]$ is computable.